 ANTHONY JULIAN TAMBURRI is Dean of the John D. Calandra Italian American Institute (Queens College, CUNY) and Distinguished Professor of European Languages and Literatures.
 He is past president of the Italian American Studies Association and of the American Association of Teachers of Italian.
-His authored books on Italian/American studies include: Una semiotica dell'etnicità: nuove segnalature per la letteratura italiano/americana (Cesati, 2010); Re-viewing Italian Americana: Generalities and Specificities on Cinema (Bordighera, 2011); and Re-reading Italian Americana: Specificities and Generalities on Literature and Criticism (Fairleigh Dickinson, 2014).
+His authored books on Italian/American studies include Una semiotica dell'etnicità: nuove segnalature per la letteratura italiano/americana (Cesati, 2010); Re-viewing Italian Americana: Generalities and Specificities on Cinema (Bordighera, 2011); and Re-reading Italian Americana: Specificities and Generalities on Literature and Criticism (Fairleigh Dickinson UP, 2014).
 His book on Italian writing in the U.S. is Un bi-culturalismo negato: la letteratura "italiana negli Stati Uniti (Cesati, 2018).
-Also recent are: Scrittori italiano[-] americani: trattino sì trattino no (MnM Print Edizioni, 2018); The Columbus Affair: Imperatives for an Italian/American Agenda (Casa Lago, 2021); and Signing Italian/American Cinema: A More Focused Look (Ovunque Siamo, 2021).
-His is co-editor, with Robert Viscusi and James Periconi, of the English version of Italoamericana: The Literature of the Great Migration, 1880-1943 (Fordham UP, 2014), Francesco Durante, ed; and with Giordano and Gardaphé, From The Margin: Writings in Italian Americana (Purdue, 1991/2000).
+More recent are: The Columbus Affair: Imperatives for an Italian/American Agenda (Casa Lago, 2021); Signing Italian/American Cinema: A More Focused Look (Ovunque Siamo P{ress, 2021); and A Politics of [Self-]Omission: The Italian/American Challenge in a Post-George Floyd Age (Aracne, 2022).
+His is co-editor, with Robert Viscusi and James Periconi, of the English version of Italoamericana: The Literature of the Great Migration, 1880-1943 (Fordham UP, 2014), Francesco Durante, ed; and with

+Giordano and Gardaphé, From The Margin: Writings in Italian Americana (Purdue UP, 1991/2000).
 He is the director of the Italian Studies Series for Fairleigh Dickinson University Press; he is also executive producer of Italias, produced in collaboration with CUNY TV.

-SABRINA VELLUCCI is Associate Professor of Anglo-American Literature at Roma Tre University.
-Her research interests focus mainly on Italian/American literature and culture, women's writing, cinema, and intermediality.
+SABRINA VELLUCCI is an Associate Professor of Anglo-American Literature at Roma Tre University.
+Her research interests focus mainly on Italian/American literature and culture, women's writing, ecocriticism, cinema, and intermediality.
 She is the author of New Girls.
-Adolescenti nella cultura statunitense, 1865-1890 (Loffredo, 2008), and has co-edited, among others, Re-Mapping Italian America: Places, Cultures, Identities (Bordighera Press, 2018) and Circolazione di persone e di idee.
-Integrazione ed esclusione tra Europa e Americhe (Bordighera Press, 2020).
+Adolescenti nella cultura statunitense, 1865-1890 (Loffredo, 2008), and has co-edited, among others, Re-Mapping Italian America: Places, Cultures, Identities (Bordighera Press, 2018), Circolazione di persone e di idee.
+Integrazione ed esclusione tra Europa e Americhe (Bordighera Press, 2020), and a special issue of the Italian American Review 13.1 (Winter 2023). dedicated to Italian/American literature.
+She recently translated with an introduction Anna Cora Mowatt's Fashion: Or, Life in New York (1845) as La moda: Vita a New York (Linea Edizioni, 2023).
 She has published essays on, among others, Carole Maso, Louise DeSalvo, Sandra M. Gilbert, Kym Ragusa, Nancy Savoca, Marylou and Jerome Bongiorno, Don DeLillo, Rudolph Valentino.
 Since 2004, she has been Assistant Editor of the international quarterly Letterature d'America.
-She directs the Seminar on American Literature, History and Culture of the Center for American Studies in Rome and is Vice President of the Italian Association for North-American Studies (AISNA).
-She is the recipient of the Romeyne Robert and Uguccione Sorbello Fellowship (2021) and Andrew W. Mellon Foundation Fellow at The Huntington Library (2022).
+She co-directs the Seminar on American Literature, History and Culture of the Center for American Studies in Rome and is a former Vice President of the Italian Association for North-American Studies (AISNA).
+She was the recipient of the Romeyne Robert and Uguccione Sorbello Fellowship (2021) and of an Andrew W. Mellon Foundation Fellowship at The Huntington Library (2022).

-Working from an interdisciplinary standpoint, and taking as basis the latest developments in the field, the essays in this volume are meant as a contribution to the ongoing, collective effort at expanding and updating knowledge concerning Italian/American literature, cinema, and culture in their various articulations.
+Working from an interdisciplinary standpoint and taking as basis the latest developments in the field, the essays in this volume are meant as a contribution to the ongoing, collective effort at expanding and updating knowledge concerning Italian/American literature, cinema, and culture in their various articulations.
 They explore the effects that the texts' imaginary-often linked to the idea of space, mobility, and change--produces on our understanding of Italian/American culture.
 This knowledge can help construct a new narrative of Italian/American life, as well as provide a more complex understanding of American history and culture in a transnational context.